sarahpmedeiros/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 From the graph below we could see the trend of block 27 in the consistent four years(2013-2016) are in similar mode.
 ![block27](http://datamechanics.io/data/minteng_zhidou/Block27.png)

-Therefore, we fit all the data in four year to find a common pattern of block 27 which could be used to
+Because this data of these four year have strong linear relationship, there is a high probability that their criminal records have the same tendency through the entire year.
+Therefore, we fit all the data in four year to find a common pattern of block 27.
+Now assume, 2016-2017 still could maintain such strong linear relationship, and then we could use this fitting funtion to simulate the trend of crime of block 27 in this year.
 ![fitting](http://datamechanics.io/data/minteng_zhidou/fitting.png)